-China: The MSCI China universe includes companies incorporated in Mainland China and listed in the form of A shares46, CDRs or B shares on the Shanghai Stock Exchange (in US\$) or Shenzhen Stock Exchange (in HK\$), or H shares on the Hong Kong Stock Exchange (in HK\$).
-The MSCI China universe also includes companies not incorporated in Mainland China and listed on the STAR Market of the Shanghai Stock Exchange.
-Securities with a "ST" or "ST" status are excluded from the Equity Universe (see Appendix I for more details).
+China: The MSCI China universe includes companies incorporated in Mainland China and listed in the form of A shares, CDRs or B shares on the Shanghai Stock Exchange (in US\$) or Shenzhen Stock Exchange (in HK\$), or H shares on the Hong Kong Stock Exchange (in HK\$).
+The MSCI China universe may include companies not incorporated in Mainland China, but are listed on the Shanghai Stock Exchange or Shenzhen Stock Exchange.
+Securities with "ST" or "\ST" status are excluded from the Equity Universe (see Appendix I for more details).

-In addition, the MSCI China universe includes companies not incorporated in Mainland China but listed on the Hong Kong Stock Exchange provided that they meet the following definitions.
+In addition, the MSCI China universe includes companies not incorporated in Mainland China but listed on the Hong Kong Stock Exchange provided that they meet the following definitions: